 1:30 pm to 2 pm: Bridal Portraits

-Now that you are all dressed, we can take some beautiful portraits with you holding your bouquet in that gorgeous window light.
-We'll also take portraits with you and your bridesmaids, all together and individually, as well as your mom and any other close family, if you allow time for this bridal portraits portion of the day.
-Bridal portraits take longer than groom portraits because we'll need to place your dress and veil just right between each photo.
+Now that you are all dressed, we can take some beautiful portraits with you holding your bouquet in that gorgeous window light - or even outside, if the groom is still hidden away.
+We'll also take portraits with you and your bridesmaids, all together and individually, as well as your mom and any other close family, and of course the flower girl(s), if you allow time for this bridal portraits portion of the day.
+Bridal portraits do take longer than groom portraits, because we'll need to place your dress and veil just right between each photo, so keep that in mind.

-First looks with the bride and father and the groom and mother (or other close family if those aren't present) are amazing, emotional, intimate moments!
-You may also want to do a first look with bride and groom in order to get more couples' and wedding party photos.
-Or, if you want to wait to see each other until the ceremony, this is a great time to exchange gifts and/or read notes from each other around a door, building or tree, so you can't see each other, but can still have a special moment together before the ceremony, if you'd like.
+First looks with the Bride and father (or another close family if he isn't present) is an amazing, emotional, intimate moment!
+You may also want to do a first look with Bride and Groom in order to get more couples' and wedding party photos.
+Or, if you want to wait to see each other until the ceremony, this could also be a great time to exchange gifts and/or read notes from each other around a door, building or tree, so you can't see each other, but can still have a special moment together before the ceremony, if you'd like!

-Photojournalism Tip #4: DON'T call these "First Looks" if you want as natural as reactions and as authentic as a moment as possible - or don't even tell the person if you can manage that!
-Using the words "First Look" makes the person feel like they are being put on stage, and getting an authentic reaction is nearly impossible.
-Rather, let it be a complete surprise!
+Photojournalism Tip #4: We don't have to call these "First Looks" if you want as natural as reactions and as authentic as a moment as possible.
+Using the words "First Look" might make dad feel like he is being put on stage, so we can make it a complete surprise, if you want!

 If you do opt to see each other before the ceremony, you can then have some nice couple's portraits done outdoors, followed by some fun, full wedding party portraits.